jquast/wcwidth/README.rst

 ---------

-This code was originally derived directly from C code of the same name, whose latest version is available at: `wcwidth.c
-<http://www.cl.cam.ac.uk/~mgk25/ucs/wcwidth.c>`_ And is authored by Markus
+This code was originally derived directly from C code of the same name, whose latest version is available at http://www.cl.cam.ac.uk/~mgk25/ucs/wcwidth.c And is authored by Markus Kuhn, 2007-05-26 (Unicode 5.0).
-Kuhn -- 2007-05-26 (Unicode 5.0)

 Examples
 --------